obeli-sk/obelisk/README.md

 The [Stargazers](https://github.com/obeli-sk/demo-stargazers) app features:
 - A webhook listening to GitHub star events.
-- Activities for interacting with Turso DB, ChatGPT, and GitHub.
+- Activities for interacting with Turso DB, OpenAI, and GitHub.
 - A workflow orchestrating the activities.